Our Reception Class

-Please can you make sure that Homework Packets are returned to school by Thursday morning, so that they can be updated and sent out again on a Friday afternoon.
+Please can you make sure that Homework is returned to school by Thursday morning, so that they can be updated and sent out again on a Thursday evening.
 Thank you.

 Seesaw is our observation and assessment app which is used daily in class to record evidence for your child’s learning journey throughout their year with us in Reception.

-Don’t forget to send Mrs Gornall postcards from home through Seesaw, as it is extremely important that parents are able to contribute to their children’s learning journeys just as much as the practitioners.
-If you don’t have internet access at home then you can still contribute by completeing a parent observation sheet and returning these to school when they are complete and you need a new one.
+Don’t forget to send Mrs Gornall observations from home through Seesaw, as it is extremely important that parents are able to contribute to their children’s learning journeys just as much as the practitioners.

 Please can you help!!!
 We are constantly trying to add to our resources and are always on the look out for the following items: Comics, magazines, prams, dolls, small world toys such as farms/train sets etc. scooters, bikes, jigsaw puzzles, games, dressing up costumes etc. If you are having a clear out please could you check with Mrs Gornall whether we could use any items before throwing them out.
 Thank you.